cncf/toc/reviews/sandbox/2022-wasmedge-annual.md

 * youki, the OCI Container Runtime, supports WasmEdge as a container runtime.
 * Essa-rs ueses WasmEdge to execute serverless functions on the essa-rs platform.
 * The OpenGauss and libsql communities used WasmEdge to power UDFs (User Defined Functions) in database queries.
-* Docker Desktop integrates WasmEdge to support Wasm containers.
 * Apache Traffic Server uses WasmEdge as a plugin to process the traffic flow.

+Another highlighted collaboration is that Docker Desktop integrates WasmEdge to support Wasm containers.

 Furthermore, the WasmEdge project is used by numerous commercial companies including Docker, VMWare, FutureWei, Huawei, 5miles, and ByteDance.
 You can check out the full list [here](https://wasmedge.org/docs/contribute/users).